The Most Difficult-to-Pronounce Town in Every State | Reader's Digest

 Content continues below ad

-California- ZzyzxTatiana Ayazo /RD.com
+California: ZzyzxTatiana Ayazo /RD.com

 The unincorporated municipality of Zzyzx is in San Bernardino County, California.
 It's pronounced ZY (rhymes with EYE) - Zicks.
 Before 1944, Zzyzx was known as Soda Springs.
 Then along came this guy: Curtis Howe Springer, a self-proclaimed doctor and preacher, who founded the Zyzzx Mineral Springs Resort (he wanted it to be the very last word in the English language).
 Although Springer is known by the American Medical Association as the "King of Quacks," his name for the place stuck.